Eraldorure/the-last-space-fighter/README.md

 ### Scoring system

 The scoring system follows these few rules:
-- You gain 100 every time you go on to the next wave.
+- You gain 100 points every time you go on to the next wave.
-- No points are removed when you lose a life (aka when you are touched by an enemy).
 - When an enemy is killed, the amount of points you gain is equivalent to the enemy's initial HP.
   *Enemies who touch you are automatically removed and award you no points.*
+- No points are removed when you lose a life (aka when you are touched by an enemy).

 ### Minimum requirements

-To play this game, you will need:
+It isn't necessary to have an overpowered computer to run this game.
+A potato PC should suffice.

+However, you will still need a few things for it to work:
 - [Python](https://www.python.org/downloads/) (unknown minium version, but assuredly works with 3.10 and higher)
 - [Pyxel](https://pypi.org/project/pyxel/) version 2.1.4 or higher (installable using the `pip install -U pyxel` command)
 - A mouse and a keyboard; controllers aren't (yet?) supported

-Of course, it isn't necessary to have an overpowered computer to run this game.
-A potato PC should suffice.

 ## Development